-In his first official act, Governor Steve Sisolak issued Executive Order 2019-1, which created the Task Force on Sexual Harassment and Discrimination Law and Policy (Task Force)1.
-Governor Sisolak subsequently issued Executive Order 2019-2, further expanding the duties of the Task Force2.
+In his first official act, Governor Steve Sisolak issued Executive Order 2019-1, which created the Task Force on Sexual Harassment and Discrimination Law and Policy (Task Force).
+Governor Sisolak subsequently issued Executive Order 2019-2, further expanding the duties of the Task Force.

 Attorney General Aaron Ford serves as the Chair of the Task Force.
-The Task Force is comprised of representatives of the Nevada executive branch, law enforcement, victims' rights advocates, and others with an interest or involvement in protecting, advocating for, or representing victims of sex and gender-based harassment and discrimination.
+The Task Force is comprised of representatives of the Nevada Executive branch, law enforcement, victims' rights advocates, and others with an interest or involvement in protecting, advocating for, or representing victims of sex and gender-based harassment and discrimination.
 These diverse perspectives provide a comprehensive view of the issue of harassment and discrimination.

-Accordingly, Governor Sisolak appointed the following members:

-Vice-Chair Amanda Cuevas, LSW, MSW, Crisis Response and Intervention Supervisor, Safe Embrace

-Geoconda Argüello-Kline, Secretary-Treasurer, Culinary Union Local 226
+Accordingly, Governor Sisolak appointed the following members: Vice-Chair Amanda Cuevas, LSW, MSW, Crisis Response and Intervention Supervisor, Safe Embrace Geoconda Argüello-Kline, Secretary-Treasurer, Culinary Union Local 226 Deonne Contine, Director, Nevada Department of Administration Kara Jenkins, Administrator, Nevada Equal Rights Commission

-1 Executive Order 2019-1 is attached to this report as Attachment A.
+&lt;sup>1 Executive Order 2019-1 is attached to this report as Attachment A.

-$^{^{\}scriptscriptstyle 2}$ Executive Order 2019-2 is attached to this report as Attachment B.
+&lt;sup>2 Executive Order 2019-2 is attached to this report as Attachment B.